 City of London School has a significant intake at 11 Plus, with up to 60 students joining at this point.

-Please note that the school also has a significant entrance points at 10 Plus and 13 Plus.
+Please note that the school also has a significant entrance point at 10 Plus.

 Parents must register their sons by the November of Year 6.
 Contact the school for further information.